abdulrahman19/Pershama/mysql/docs/index/index-cheat-sheet.md

 * When you define a primary key for an `InnoDB` table, MySQL uses the primary key as the clustered index.
 * If you do not have a primary key for a table, MySQL will search for the first `UNIQUE` index where all the key columns are `NOT NULL` and use this `UNIQUE` index as the clustered index.
 * In case the `InnoDB` table has no primary key or suitable `UNIQUE` index, MySQL internally generates a hidden clustered index named `GEN_CLUST_INDEX` on a synthetic column which contains the row `ID` values.

+### Index Cardinality
+Index cardinality refers to the uniqueness of values stored in a specified column within an index.

+The query optimizer uses the index cardinality to generate an optimal query plan for a given query.
+It also uses the index cardinality to decide whether to use the index or not in the join operations.

+The low cardinality indexes negatively impact the performance.

+To view the index cardinality, you use the `SHOW INDEXES` command.

 ### Prefix Index
 Prefix Index is a index used to not consume a lot of disk space and speed operations when use `INSERT` statement, also increase the performance when use `SELECT` statement by decreasing the number of rows it searches on.